When it comes to pesticides, our daily food choices can be detrimental to our health.

 The majority of pesticides used on U.S. farms do not show up on our food.
 Why is this a problem then?
 And how much pesticide exposure from your diet is too much?
 These questions depend both on the pesticide used and who’s being exposed.

-According to Environmental Working Group’s (EWG) analysis of test data from the Department of Agriculture, nearly 70 percent of the produce sold in the U.S. comes with pesticide residues.1
+According to Environmental Working Group’s (EWG) analysis of test data from the U.S. Department of Agriculture, nearly 70 percent of the produce sold in the U.S. comes with pesticide residues.1

 Other scientific studies have shown – that the remaining levels of pesticides left on our produce – can cause harm to fetuses, children in the short term, and adults long term.